HangtingYe/DeLTa/README.md

 python run_ensemble.py
 ```

-### Option2: Including the steps to query the LLM yourself
+### Option 2: Including the steps to query the LLM yourself

 #### 1. Obtain the rules of the RandomForest.